-Marketing resource site MarketingProfs says a CTA should make clear for the reader.
+Marketing resource site MarketingProfs says a CTA should make clear for the reader:

-- What is expected of him
+- What is expected of them.

-- Where the CTA will take him
+- Where the CTA will take them.

-- Why he has to go there
+- Why they have to go there.

 The best CTAs answer those three questions, using as few words as possible: